Man found with wife's dismembered body convicted of felonies

 OLATHE, Kan.
 (AP) — A man arrested at a Kansas storage unit with two of his children and his dismembered wife's remains has been convicted of three felony counts of sexual exploitation of a child.

 Jurors Thursday found 36-year-old Justin Rey guilty of the felonies, as well as misdemeanor counts of child endangerment and contributing to a child's misconduct, prosecutor's spokeswoman Kristi Bergeron said.
-Authorities say the porn was found after Rey asked them to look at his phone for evidence he thought would help him at trial.
+Authorities say child porn — in Kansas, possessing such material constitutes sexual exploitation of a child — was found after Rey asked them to look at his phone for evidence he thought would help him at trial.

 He hasn't been charged in the death of his wife, Jessica Monteiro Rey, who died after giving birth in October 2017 in a bathtub at a Kansas City, Missouri, hotel room.
 Rey told law enforcement both that she killed herself and that she died of childbirth complications.
 The coroner who performed the autopsy couldn't determine her cause of death.